Kris Jenner Says Thought Of Losing Kim Kardashian Was Emotionally Scarring

 “It’s been the most devastating thing to have one of your children fear for their life thinking at any moment they were going to die when they have two small children.
 For the rest of us, the thought of losing Kim is emotionally scarring and hard to overcome.”

 For most of the world, what happens on Keeping Up With the Kardashians and what happens to the Kardashian and Jenner family blurs the lines of reality.
-Even when something horrible happens, something that brings the police into the event, some people can’t believe that it isn’t more than just a staged event to make more money and bring in more ratings for the family.
+Even when something horrible happens, something that brings the police to the event, some people can’t believe that it isn’t more than just a staged event to make more money and bring in more ratings for the family.

 Kim Kardashian recently said that she believed that it was her social media presence that led to the Paris robbery.
 While that is frightening, it makes sense.
 However, that has not stopped the entire Kardashian and Jenner family from making every moment of their lives public, something that hasn’t even seemed to slow down Kris Jenner, despite her claims of being “emotionally scarred.”